karthikr87/tekion_assignment/README.md

     2. password - admin
     3. Go to settings add datasource as prometheus.
        In the url section add http://master-node-ip:9090 ( From the hosts file get the master ip )
+    4. Click save&test.
+    5. To create a dashboard go to import, in the Grafana.com Dashboard section enter 193 and choose prometheus as datasource.
+    6. It will populate all container metrics.
 ### End of first assignment

 ## Second Assignment